xieweiAlex/English_Learning/words/2022/words-Dec.md

+> His willingness to take adequate care of himself… He hardly ever needed medical attention, or drugs or any sort of salve or ointment.
+> Your challenge today is to properly solve, **once and for all**, one of those persistent problems you continually assign to your future self.

+Nothing new looms, only reruns of what you’ve already experienced or read about in the **annals** of history.

+Given China’s **perennial** **secrecy**, we won’t ever know the true death toll.
+At worst, we’ve estimated, it could reach 1.5m.
+Over in Ukraine there is speculation that Russia is **girding** itself for a new offensive, and maybe the mobilisation of more conscripts. -
+Britons in their thirties are stuck in a dark age.

+A **Herculean** Choice: **Virtue or Vice**. -

-He considered himself the master of crypto universe, which the market has disabused him.
+He considered himself the master of crypto universe, which the market has **disabused** him.
-Located in Arizona, this National Park is full of cactus across a desert Park.
+Located in Arizona, this National Park is full of **cactus** across a desert Park. -

-riff a bit.
+**riff a bit**.
-go terrible awry.
+**go terrible awry**.
-nuclear family.
+**nuclear family**.

-how it gains popularity
+how it **gains popularity**
-prosperity and abundance
+**prosperity and abundance**
-How should you live your life
+> How should you live your life

-how to apply the experience/displine to the snn she's got, 13 years old

-artifuical adverse situation,
-inevitable they'd face difuficulty, learn those lessons on their own

-* deal with anxiety
-  * it might introduce the exactly same thing you anxious about
-  * The trip: ruin the trip, worry too much might ruin the trip
-* How to find mentor, not people around
-  * no need to in person, not even alive, like stoicism guru
-  * not need to be official, you can model them.
-* How to handle people undmine, sabtorage your work
-  *

 All models are wrong is a common **aphorism** in statistics; it is often expanded as "All models are wrong, but some are useful".